Online Cyber Security Degree Programs

 ACCREDITATION FOR ONLINE CYBER SECURITY DEGREE PROGRAMS

-It is to your benefit to look for an accredited online cybersecurity program.
-For one, regionally accredited schools may have transfer credit policies.
-Any time you can apply past credits, you’ll have fewer to do and pay for.
-Also, you’ll be able to apply for federal financial aid.
+It is to your benefit that you look for an accredited online cyber security program.
+For one, regionally accredited schools may allow you to transfer credits.
+And, any time you can apply past credits, you will have less work to do.
+You will also have less to pay for.
+In addition, you could apply for federal financial aid.

-The next level is professional accreditation.
-This kind of approval speaks to what a school teaches.
-It will assess whether the courses meet industry standards.
+The next level you could pursue is professional accreditation.
+This kind of approval speaks to what the school will teach you.
+It will assess whether the courses you take meet industry standards.

-Because this process is voluntary, a school must submit an application.
-Once it passes the scrutiny of peers and meet criteria.
+Because this process is voluntary, you will see that the school must submit an application.
+First, it must pass the approval of peers and meet criteria.
 Then, it will earn the status “accredited.”
-Recently, you will see, the ABET began to approve bachelors in cyber security programs.
+Recently, you will see, the ABET began to approve cyber security BA programs.

-Not as new is the designation as a National Center of Academic Excellence in Cyber Defense.
+Not as new, is the designation as a National Center of Academic Excellence in Cyber Defense (NCAE CD).

-The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense (CAE-CD) program.
+The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly sponsor the NCAE CD program.

 Cyber Security Careers

-According to the Bureau of Labor Statistics, cyber attacks have increased in frequency in recent years, impacting job growth in this field.
-Areas that may experience an increased need for cyber security professionals include the federal government.
+According to the BLS, you can see that cyber attacks have recently increased in frequency.
+This increase, for your benefit, is impacting job growth in this field.
+You may see more need for cyber security professionals in areas such as the federal government.
 You could also see it in healthcare.

 INFORMATION SECURITY ANALYSTS

-Information security analysts implement and maintain information security throughout a company.
-That could mean creating and enforcing company policies regarding information use, as well as assigning various levels of permissions to users.
+As an Information security analyst, you may implement and maintain information security for a company.
+This could mean you are creating and enforcing company policies.
+These policies would cover information use.
+You may also assign various levels of permissions to users.

 Avg Salary: $95,510 per year

-An Ethical Hacker looks for weakness in a computer system.
-They do this in order to fix them before they can be exploited by attacks.
+As an Ethical Hacker, you may look for weakness in a computer system.
+You would do this so you can fix the weakness before it can be exploited by an attack.